 Will Schwarzer

 Hey there, I’m Will.
 I’m a PhD student at the University of Massachusetts Amherst, where I work with Philip Thomas, as well as Bruno Castro da Silva and Scott Niekum.
-My research goal is to ensure that the enormous promise of increasingly autonomous systems is realized both safely and efficiently.
-I’m currently working on projects in reward inference, adversarial robustness, robot predictability, Seldonian LLM development, Seldonian RL, LLM red-teaming, and LLM fine-tuning from language feedback.
-At some point, I would also like to evaluate whether multimodal foundation models learn better emergent reward inference abilities than LLMs.
+My research goal is to ensure that the enormous promise of increasingly autonomous AI is realized both safely and efficiently.
+I’m currently working on projects in reward inference, adversarial robustness, robot predictability, Seldonian LLM development, Seldonian RL, and autonomous paper generation.
+I’m particularly interested in topics relating to the safe use of LLMs for autonomous machine learning research.
+Such topics include but are not limited to iterative reasoning tasks, tool/computer use, adversarial robustness in LLMs, and reward hacking.

 Fun fact: this headshot was taken at an excellent studio in Beijing while I was studying Mandarin there.
 I’m always happy to chat in Chinese.
 Aside from languages, I also enjoy playing the piano and rock climbing.
-I particularly love exploring climbing gyms in new countries (two in Beijing, one in Bangkok, and one in Istanbul so far).
+I particularly love exploring climbing gyms in new countries (tally so far: two in Beijing, one in Bangkok, one in Istanbul, one in Fort William, Scotland, and one in London).